Russia's war on Ukraine latest: Russian missile barrage | Headlines

 - Ukraine

-Russia rained missiles across Ukraine and struck its largest oil refinery, Kyiv said, while the head of the Wagner mercenary group predicted the long-besieged city of Bakhmut would fall within a couple of months.
+Russia rained missiles across Ukraine and struck its largest oil refinery, Kyiv said, while the head of the Wagner mercenary group predicted the long-besieged city of Bakhmut would take weeks if not months to fall.
 FIGHTING

 * Echoing a pattern of heavy aerial bombardment at times of Ukrainian battlefield or diplomatic advances, Russia launched 32 missiles in the early hours, Ukraine's Air Force said.
 Half were shot down, it added, a lower rate than normal. * Among them, air defences in the south downed eight Kalibr missiles fired from a ship in the Black Sea, Ukrainian officials said.
 Other missiles struck northern and western Ukraine as well as the central regions of Dnipropetrovsk and Kirovohrad.